Texas Car Accident Statistics – Top 8 Causes of Car Accidents

 How Many Car Accidents are Reported in Houston Each Year?

-In 2021, traffic deaths increased by 20% to reach 330 in Houston.
+In 2023, traffic deaths decreased to 283 in Houston.
 This figure is higher than in other major Texas cities, such as:

 When is the Most Dangerous Time to Drive on Texas Roads?